Richard Smoley: Editorships

 Smoley moved to San Francisco in 1980.
 In 1982 he began working for California Farmer magazine, the state's leading agricultural publication, and became managing editor in 1983.
 Smoley helped broaden the magazine's coverage to include controversial topics such as organic farming, and the California Farmer helped bring organic farming into the agricultural mainstream.
 Smoley left California Farmer in 1988.

 In the 1980s and 1990s Smoley continued his spiritual investigations, working with Tibetan Buddhism, the teachings of G.I.
 Gurdjieff, and A Course in Miracles.
 He was also a member of the board of directors of the now-defunct San Francisco Miracles Foundation, an organization sponsoring the work of A Course in Miracles.

 In 1986, Smoley started writing for a new magazine called Gnosis: A Journal of the Western Inner Traditions, founded in San Francisco by Jay Kinney.
 After four years of writing for Gnosis and a brief stint as managing editor, he came on board as editor in November 1990.
 In his eight years as editor of Gnosis, the magazine published issues on subjects as diverse as Gnosticism, Freemasonry, G.I.
 Gurdjieff, the spirituality of Russia, and psychedelics in spirituality.
 Smoley's interest in the Kabbalah influenced the magazine's coverage of that tradition.
 In 1998 Gnosis won Utne Reader's award for best spiritual coverage.
 In 1999, largely for financial reasons, Gnosis ceased publication.

-Smoley moved to Brooklyn, New York, where he worked as guest editor for Leonardo, the journal of the International Society for the Arts Sciences and Technology, and subsequently to western Massachusetts, where he served as managing editor for the Anthroposophic Press (later renamed SteinerBooks) in Great Barrington.
+Smoley then moved to Brooklyn, New York, where he worked as guest editor for Leonardo, the journal of the International Society for the Arts Sciences and Technology, and subsequently to western Massachusetts, where he served as managing editor for the Anthroposophic Press (later renamed SteinerBooks) in Great Barrington.
 He briefly taught philosophy on an adjunct basis at Holyoke Community College in Holyoke, Massachusetts.

-In 2005 Smoley began to work as acquisitions editor for Quest Books, the publishing arm of the Theosophical Society in America.
-In 2008, he became editor of Quest, the journal of the Theosophical Society in America.
-He continues to hold both positions today.
+From 2005 to 2015 Smoley worked as acquisitions editor for Quest Books, the publishing arm of the Theosophical Society in America.
+In 2008, he moved to the Chicago suburbs and became editor of Quest, the journal of the Theosophical Society in America, a post he continues to hold as of 2023.

 Smoley is a consulting editor to Parabola.
-He has served as guest editor of Science of Mind magazine, and works as a consultant for the New Century Edition of the works of Emanuel Swedenborg, sponsored by the Swedenborg Foundation in West Chester, Pennsylvania.
-In 2011 Smoley was elected to the board of directors of the Swedenborg Foundation.
+He has served as guest editor of Science of Mind magazine, and has served as a consultant for the New Century Edition of the works of Emanuel Swedenborg, sponsored by the Swedenborg Foundation in West Chester, Pennsylvania.
+He was on the board of directors of the Swedenborg Foundation from 2011 to 2019.